 I joined a sorority, Alpha Sigma Alpha, to overcome shyness.

 I became a Catholic youth minister.
-My ministry was strongly experienced by the Baptist youth group I attended in college.
+My ministry was strongly shaped by collaborative small group experiences I shared with friends of other denominations in other youth groups in high school and college.

-I created workshops for adults and teen leaders about how to reach out to at-risk youth.
+I created workshops for adults and teen leaders about how to address tough issues like bullying and reach out to at-risk youth.

 I lived a double life: As I experienced success inspiring others, I was drowning in depression and a severe panic disorder.